Milestone-Proposal:Parametron, 1954

 PC-1 (1958): A full 36-bit stored-program machine with a 2 m wide and 1.5 m high chassis.
 (Japan Electronics Instruments, Fujitsu [6]).
 A female employee responsible for relay wiring produced 4,300 parametrons.
 The excitation frequency is 2 MHz, and the operating frequency is 15 kilohertz.
 The storage device has 256 bytes.
 The instruction set includes simple addition, subtraction, multiplication, and division.
 It features a "high-speed digit raising circuit" for fast addition, multiplication, and division, based on Goto's own idea, and "proactive control" for performing multiple instructions simultaneously.
 The input and output use 6-hole perforated tape.
 The first program is an "erased blank" (literal translation: blank erasure) that skips only the parts where no data is written ("00" in hexadecimal).
 It is reported that many people from outside came to use it.
 It has been dismantled and no longer exists.

 PC-2 (1960): Funded by the Ministry of Education, it was jointly developed with Fujitsu.
 It is an enhanced version of the PC-1 for scientific calculations, using 13,000 parametrons.
 The excitation frequency is 6 MHz, and the operating frequency is 60 KHz.
 The word length is 48 bits.
-It includes functions such as floating-point arithmetic, data search, and quaternary multiplication.
+It includes functions such as floating-point arithmetic, data search, and multiplication unit that uses multiplication of 4 bits by 4bits entity.
 It was the fastest parametron computer and outperformed the transistor-based ETL Mark IV A (although junction transistors were still at a speed disadvantage at the time) [7].
 It took 9 seconds for a 1000-digit calculation of the natural logarithm.
 It was commercialized as FACOM 202.
+FACOM 202 had four times as many memory words as PC-2, and performed two to three times as fast as PC-2 when fixed point addition and multiplication were performed.

-MUSASINO-1 (1957): Initially had 32 words using magnetic core memory.
+MUSASINO-1 (1957): Initially had only 32 words using magnetic core memory (later expanded to 256 words).
 The instruction set was based on ILLIAC 1.

 https://museum.ipsj.or.jp/en/computer/dawn/0013.html